Leveraging Internet Principles to Build a Quantum Network

 \subsection{Considerations}

 The proposed Network layer requires a routing protocol for nodes to determine the next hop of a q-datagram.
-Fortunately, this architecture allows one to borrow from the rich literature on routing algorithms for classical networks, an example being \ac{OSPF} \cite{Kurose_2012}.
-Alternatively, quantum-specific routing protocols could be considered, though many of these are often constrained by assumptions that might be incompatible with the proposed architecture.
+Fortunately, this architecture supports classical network routing algorithms, such as \ac{OSPF} \cite{Kurose_2012}.
+Alternatively, quantum-specific routing protocols can be considered.

 Additionally, there is potential to include supplementary metadata in q-datagrams, such as storage times at each node, quantum noise parameters of the traversed hops, or priority levels.
 These fields could provide valuable insights into the fidelity of the delivered Bell pairs, particularly when used alongside \ac{e2e} tomography.
 Furthermore, this metadata could enable the implementation of differentiated services for q-datagrams at the Network layer.